 Enjoy with the remaining white wine from the bottle you used in the recipe!
 Risotto will keep well in the fridge in an airtight container for up to 5 days.

-This basic recipe for Instant Pot risotto can be elevated and personalized to suit a wide variety of tastes:
+This basic recipe for Instant Pot risotto can be personalized to suit a wide variety of tastes:

 - Mushroom Risotto: Add 3 cups of chopped mushrooms when sauteing the shallot and garlic.

 - Seasonal Vegetable Risotto: Add cubed butternut squash or pumpkin in the fall, fresh corn or sun-dried tomatoes in the summer, or fresh peas or asparagus in the spring to create a seasonal treat.
 Add the vegetables when sauteeing the shallot and garlic and proceed with the recipe as described.